libsemigroups/libsemigroups_pybind11/docs/source/data-structures/elements/matrix/matrix.rst

    .. autoattribute:: MaxPlus

-      For matrices over the max-plus semiring of integers.
+      For matrices over the max-plus semiring.

    .. autoattribute:: MinPlus

-      For matrices over the min-plus semiring of integers.
+      For matrices over the min-plus semiring.

    .. autoattribute:: ProjMaxPlus

-      For projective matrices over the max-plus semiring of integers.
+      For projective matrices over the max-plus semiring.

    .. autoattribute:: MaxPlusTrunc

-      For matrices over the truncated max-plus semiring of integers.
+      For matrices over the truncated max-plus semiring.

    .. autoattribute:: MinPlusTrunc

-      For matrices over the truncated min-plus semiring of integers.
+      For matrices over the truncated min-plus semiring.

    .. autoattribute:: NTP

       For matrices over the semiring of natural numbers quotiented by ``t = t + p``.

+..
+TODO summary

 The Matrix class
 ~~~~~~~~~~~~~~~~

 .. py:class:: Matrix

-      Instances of this class implement matrices.
+      Instances of this class implement matrices over the semirings listed

-      .. py:method:: __init__(self: Matrix, x: Matrix) -> None

-         Copy a matrix.

-         :param x: the matrix to copy.
-         :type x: Matrix
+      above in :any:`MatrixKind`.

-      .. py:method:: __init__(self: Matrix, kind: MatrixKind, rows: List[List[int]]) -> None
+      .. py:method:: __init__(self: Matrix, kind: MatrixKind, rows: List[List[int | POSITIVE_INFINITY | NEGATIVE_INFINITY]]) -> None
          :noindex:

          Construct a matrix from rows.